 FYI: hotels in San Francisco, Oakland, San Jose, many near SFO and others add to your final bill a Hotel Tax, officially a "transient occupancy tax."
 If budgeting closely, you may want to ask about this before booking your reservation.

-Some visitors planning longer stays have found AirBnB and similar on-line services offering houses, condos, and apartments for short-term rental a satisfying option...but with a rental, when you're looking for help--what's the best time to take a cable car ride? or is Alcatraz really sold out?--you are really on your own.
+Some visitors planning longer stays have found AirBnB and similar services offering houses, condos, and apartments for short-term rental a satisfying option.
+Realize, however, that with a rental, when you're looking for help--what's the best time to take a cable car ride? or is Alcatraz really sold out?--you are on your own.

-Northern Waterfront (Fisherman's Wharf, Ghirardelli Square) Pros: proximity to sea lion colony at Pier 39 and the Exploratorium (world-class science museum devoted to children of all ages), Ferry Building's "farm-to-table" markets; views of Alcatraz & Golden Gate Bridge; information for and starting point of many activities popular with visitors--rentals of GoCars, bicycles, Segway tours, big-bus tours, etc.; Boudin's Bakery (home of sourdough bread); the unique Musee Mechanique; lots! of souvenir shops; many seafood restaurants Cons: farther from BART (interurban transit), Golden Gate Park, most residential neighborhoods; very "touristy" and crowded on holidays and during high season...children will often enjoy the un-usual sights (like human "statues"), adults less so
+Northern Waterfront (Fisherman's Wharf, Ghirardelli Square) Pros: proximity to sea lion colony at Pier 39 and The Exploratorium (world-class science museum devoted to children of all ages), Ferry Building's "farm-to-table" markets; views of Alcatraz & Golden Gate Bridge; information for and starting point of many activities popular with visitors--rentals of GoCars, bicycles, Segway tours, big-bus tours, etc.; Boudin's Bakery (home of sourdough bread); the unique Musee Mechanique; lots! of souvenir shops; many seafood restaurants Cons: farther from BART (interurban transit), Golden Gate Park, most residential neighborhoods; very "touristy" and crowded on holidays and during high season...children will often enjoy the un-usual sights (like human "statues"), adults less so

 SFO (Airport) Pros: often less expensive, with most immediate access after a long flight Cons: if intending to sightsee during the day or enjoy SF nightlife, requires finding taxis, Lyft, Uber or BART for half-hour to 40 min ride into and back out of downtown SF

-on Lombard Street (b/w Van Ness and The Presidio) Pros: less expensive motels; nice neighborhoods for walks nearby, especially the historic Presidio (a forested park): easy access to the Walt Disney Family Museum; walking distance to many excellent restaurants on Chestnut & Union Streets Cons: heavy traffic during rush-hours; parking hard to find and expensive (unless provided free by your hotel); minimal ambience Cf. brand-new Lodge at The Presidio, also Inn at The Presidio (quiet, $$$, run by the National Park Service)
+on Lombard Street (b/w Van Ness and The Presidio) Pros: less expensive motels; nice neighborhoods for walks nearby, especially the historic Presidio (a forested park): easy access to the Walt Disney Family Museum; walking distance to many! excellent restaurants on Chestnut & Union Streets Cons: heavy traffic during rush-hours; parking hard to find and expensive (unless provided free by your hotel); minimal ambience Cf. brand-new Lodge at The Presidio, also Inn at The Presidio (quiet, $$$, run by the National Park Service)

 Neighborhoods away from Downtown (Pacific Heights, Cow Hollow, The Haight, The Castro, Japantown) Pros: much more contact with locals and neighborhood gems: some hotels (e.g. Drisco) and B&Bs (e.g. Union Street Inn) have unique charm Cons: will require time to travel on local transit/Lyft et. al. to the more popular attractions

-SOMA (South Of Market Area) Pros: close to Moscone Convention Center, MOMA (Museum of Modern Art), Westfield Mall (Nordstrom, Bloomingdale's); 15-minute walk to Giants' stadium Cons: 1-3 long blocks' walk to Union Square shopping
+SOMA (South Of Market Area) Pros: close to Moscone Convention Center, MOMA (spectacular and unique Museum of Modern Art), Westfield Mall (Nordstrom, Bloomingdale's); 15-minute walk to Giants' stadium Cons: 1-3 long blocks' walk to Union Square shopping

-Sausalito (north, directly across the Bay) Pros: quiet; shuttle to Muir Woods (check which days); panoramic views from some venues; near Cavallo Point (former military base now upscale resort, next to Golden Gate Bridge) Cons: bus and ferry access to The City may be challenging during busiest weekends for tourism
+Sausalito (north, directly across the Bay) Pros: quiet; shuttle to Muir Woods (check which days); panoramic views from some venues; near Cavallo Point (former military base now upscale resort run by the National Park Service) Cons: bus and ferry access to The City may be challenging during busiest weekends for tourism